Tool Kit on Academic Freedom

 Who gets to define academic freedom, when it applies, and when it has been protected or violated are questions that have often been controversial, and there is a long judicial history of legal cases that have been decided on the basis of specific interpretations of academic freedom.
 Often these disputes have reached the mass media—for example, when controversial figures have been fired from their academic appointments, when private corporations have engaged in sponsored research projects carried out by university faculty members, or when cost-benefit analyses have focused exclusively on profit rather than on the educational values of faculty members and students.

 The past forty years have witnessed dramatic historical changes in the funding for higher education as well as in the composition of the higher education faculty.
-As more universities become dependent on private research grants and corporate funding, universities run the risk of compromising academic freedom.
+As more universities become dependent on private research grants and corporate funding, universities should be mindful of compromising academic freedom.
 Sponsored research projects can infringe on academic freedom when, for example, publication of unfavorable research results is suppressed by private interests.
 When universities own patent rights and copyrights, they can sometimes limit the academic freedom of faculty members to disseminate the results of their research.
 Rigid standardization and assessment methods that focus only on short-term objectives can diminish academic integrity.
 Likewise, with the erosion of tenure as an academic value, university and college teachers are more vulnerable to violations of academic freedom.
 If teachers can be threatened with loss of employment because their research or teaching does not conform to private funding interests or because they publish or teach unpopular ideas, inquiry is not free.

 As a fundamental principle, academic freedom sustains the educational institutions whereby a citizenry is exposed to the risks and benefits of the freedom of thought.
 Academic freedom therefore matters to educators in all institutions because it models for us, for our society, the way a community of inquirers holds itself responsible for standards.